pa2si/my-latin-event/README.md

 - implement in liked events and upcoming events a max diplay page and automaic rendering when scrolling down

 WHATS DONE IN VERSIONS

+v 0.1.74

+- changed price in EventCardProps to string instead of null
+- changed the font in genresDropdown
+-

+- tailwind css prettier plugin works again. a prettier setting was not set correctly

 v 0.1.73